 In April 2017, Big E and The New Day were drafted to SmackDown.
 At Battleground, Kofi Kingston and Xavier Woods won the SmackDown Tag Team Championships and under the Freebird Rule, Big E was also recognized as a champion.
 The New Day lost the titles to the Usos at SummerSlam.

 SmackDown Tag Team Championship

 Big E suffered a knee injury in 2019 but returned to action a few weeks later.
 At Extreme Rules, Big E and Xavier Woods defeated Daniel Bryan and Erick Rowan and Heavy Machinery to win the SmackDown Tag Team titles again.
 They lost the titles to the Revival at Clash of Champions but regained them in November 2019 thus becoming record five-time champions as a team.

 In 2020, The New Day lost the titles at Super ShowDown to John Morrison and the Miz.
 They became six-time champions again when Big E won the titles back from The Miz.
 The Miz had represented himself and Morrison in a triple threat match, also involving Jey Uso, who represented The Usos.
 The New Day then lost the titles to Cesaro and Shinsuke Nakamura at TLC.
 At the end of July, Kofi Kingston revealed he would be out of action due to injury and gave Big E his blessing to pursue a solo run.

 Big E’s Solo Career & Success

-As part of the 2020 Draft in October, Kofi Kingston and Xavier Woods were drafted to Monday Night RAW while Big E remained on SmackDown.
-Since then, Big E has started a singles career which has included a new theme and titantron separate from The New Day.
+As part of the 2020 Draft, Kofi Kingston and Xavier Woods were drafted to Monday Night RAW while Big E remained on SmackDown.
+Big E then started a singles career which included a new theme and titantron separate from The New Day.